breathe/mimosa-vault/README.md

-Building a Module
-===

-As this is a CoffeeScript skeleton, it comes with its own `mimosa-config.coffee` that you can use to compile the skeleton itself.
-(Installing CoffeeScript modules to NPM is frowned upon.)
-Compilation of the skeleton will happen naturally when you run `mimosa mod:install`.  `mimosa mod:install` is how you would install this module locally to test it.

-The contents of this skeleton consist of some example code, a ton of comments and some [Docco](http://jashkenas.github.io/docco/) style documentation.

-If you have any questions about building a mimosa module, feel free to hit up @mimosajs or open up [an issue](https://github.com/dbashford/mimosa/issues?state=open) for discussion purposes.

-The rest of this README is what you may want to transform the README to once development is complete.

 mimosa-vault
 ===========
 ## Overview

-Mimosa module which wraps the nodejs vault project to generate protected api keys and secrets for a project.

-The intent is to easily allow the project to define the set of endpoints for which a secret is needed, while keeping all secrets out of the project source code.
+Mimosa module which wraps the nodejs [vault](https://github.com/jcoglan/vault/tree/master/node) project to generate protected api keys and secrets for a project.
+The purpose of this module is to easily allow the project to define the set of endpoints for which a secret is needed and have the build tool inside appropriate 'passwords' protecting those end points derived from a 'secret key' which is kept out of the project's source directory.

-During project build, mimosa-vault will use a project specific ssh key (saved outside the project dir) to transform any .vault.js or .vault.coffee files within the project's source javascript directory into a json file which maps the username to the secret which the application should use to authenticate to that service.
+When this module is included, mimosa-vault will use a project specific 'secret key' (saved outside the project dir) to transform any .vault.js or .vault.coffee files within the project's source javascript directory into a json file which maps the username to the secret which the application should use to authenticate to that service.

 ## Usage

-Create an ssh key to protect this project:
-    `mimosa vault:new-key`

 Add `'vault'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start up.

-Use the command `mimosa vault--help`
+By default a key will be generated at .mimosa/vault/{project-name}.key if one does not already exist.
+Overwrite the key at any time.
+Copy the key from another host or location to allow mimosa-vault to re-generate the same secrets used elsewhere.

 ## Functionality

-Describe the api's which need secrets where needed as simple json objects within your javascriptDir:
+Describe the api's which need secrets as simple files within your javascriptDir.
+For example:
-    eg

 assets/javascripts/some_secrets.vault.coffee
 ```
 module.exports =
-    "my_twitter_account": null
+    "my_twitter_account": {"upper":1, "lower":0}
-    "my_development_couchdb_account": null
+    "my_development_couchdb_account": {}
 ```

 mimosa-vault will compile this to:

-public/javascripts/some_secrets.vault.js
+public/javascripts/some_secrets.json
 ```
-module.exports = {
-    "my_twitter_account": "asdlfkj3284u19834oijfo283u4oiqj234lk23423l"
-    "my_development_couchdb_account": "alskj3o824u01234alwko42u34l12j41,23;sp"
-}
+{"my_twitter_account":"DUITB66R0ATQOUVZ9W7F","my_development_couchdb_account":"qdJdsasYMSn dHN4QcNr"}
 ```

-Where the secret shown above is actually a unique cryptographic hash mapping (ssh_key, "twitter-my_twitter_account") -> "secret"
+Where the secret shown above is actually a unique cryptographic hash mapping (secret, "twitter-my_twitter_account") -> "derived secret"

 If needed you can control the alphabet into which the secret is mapped by passing options to the underlying vault call used to generate your password.

 ```
 module.exports = {